nifey/old_nifey.github.io/about.md

 ---

 Hi there,
 I am Abdun Nihaal.
 A college student studying computer science engineering.
-I am an aspiring open source software developer.
-I love linux.
-And I am learning Rust.
+I'm an open source enthusiast and a linux aficionado.

-I will use this blog to share my experiences and thoughts on open source software and random things related to computers.
+I will use this blog to share my experiences and thoughts on open source software and random nerdy things.